Henry Yeomans

-Henry Yeomans (c.
-March 24, 1805–?) was a farmer and political figure in Nova Scotia, Canada.
+Henry Yeomans (February 17, 1805 – August 10, 1878) was a farmer and political figure in Nova Scotia, Canada.
 He represented Hants County in the Nova Scotia House of Assembly in 1874 as a Liberal member.

 He was born in Halifax, the son of Henry Yeomans.
 Yeomans was elected to the provincial assembly in an 1874 by-election held after William McDougall resigned his seat.
 He lived in Shubenacadie.